grafana/mimir/docs/sources/architecture/distributor.md

 ## Validation

 The distributor validates received data before writing it to ingesters.
-Given a single request can contain both valid and invalid data, invalid metrics, samples, metadata and exemplars are skipped, while valid data is written to ingesters.
+Given a single request can contain both valid and invalid data, invalid metrics, samples, metadata and exemplars are skipped, while valid data is passed on to ingesters.
-If the request contains any invalid data, distributor will return a 400 HTTP status code and the response body will include details about the first invalid data found.
+If the request contains any invalid data, distributor will return a 400 HTTP status code and the response body will include details.
-The details about the invalid data is typically logged by Prometheus or Grafana Agent.
+These details about the first invalid data are typically logged by the sender, for example Prometheus or Grafana Agent.
+The valid data in the request is passed on to ingesters, while only invalid data is skipped.

 The distributor validation includes the following checks:

-- The metric metadata and labels are formally correct.
+- The metric metadata and labels conform to the [Prometheus exposition format](https://prometheus.io/docs/concepts/data_model/).
 - The metric metadata (name, help and unit) is not longer than `-validation.max-metadata-length`.
 - The number of labels of each metric is not higher than `-validation.max-label-names-per-series`.
 - Each metric label name is not longer than `-validation.max-length-label-name`.